John Frame (cricketer): Cricket career

 Frame was only 16 when he played for Surrey v England at Dartford Brent on 2–3 June 1749.
 Surrey won by 2 wickets.
 In 1750, he played for Surrey in three matches against Kent and his brother (first name unknown) was in the same team in each match.
 Frame played for Surrey as he still lived in Warlingham at this time.
-He may have moved to Dartford soon afterwards as he was a member of the Kent team in 1751 and he became chiefly associated with Dartford Cricket Club.
+He may have moved to Dartford soon afterwards as he was playing for Kent in 1751, and he became chiefly associated with Dartford Cricket Club.
 He is first recorded as an England player in May 1751, playing against Kent.

-Frame's last known top-class appearance was for England v Hampshire at Sevenoaks Vine on 8–9 July 1774.
+Frame's last known appearance was for England v Hampshire at Sevenoaks Vine on 8–9 July 1774.
 Hampshire, who had Lumpy Stevens as a given man, won by 169 runs.
 Frame was described by John Nyren as one of the Hambledon Club's greatest opponents and as "the other principal (bowler) with Lumpy".
 Nyren says he remembers little of Frame, except that he was a fast bowler and an unusually stout man for a cricketer.

 Writing in 1900, F. S. Ashley-Cooper said in his introduction to At the Sign of the Wicket that the best 18th century players "possessed that amount of genius which would make them excellent players in any age".
-He named Frame, David Harris, Richard Newland and John Small as examples.
+He named Frame, David Harris, Richard Newland, and John Small as examples.